cinarad/Excel-Project-1/README.md

 - **Formulas & Functions**:  `VLOOKUP`, `INDEX-MATCH`, `TEXT`, `SUM`, `AVERAGE`, `DATE`, and more.
 - **PivotTables & PivotCharts** for summarizing data visually and interactively.
 - **Slicers** for dynamic filtering by region, category, and salesperson by ID.
-- **Conditional Formatting** to highlight key performance indicators and trends.
 - **Data Cleaning & Transformation** using Excel’s built-in functions.
 - **Professional Dashboard Design** with a focus on clarity, usability, and layout.